Tamriko Siprashvili

-Tamriko Siprashvili (born January 2, 1963) is a Georgian pianist.
-She was born in Tbilisi the capital city of the Republic of Georgia.
+Tamriko Siprashvili is a Georgian-American concert pianist and music educator.
+Known for her interpretations of the Romantic repertoire, she is a first-prize winner of the Robert Schumann International Competition and a designated Steinway Artist.

 Training

-She began her piano studies at the age of three.
-At age five, she entered the Special Music School for Gifted Children in her home city of Tbilisi, one of only four such schools in the then–Soviet Union.
-There she continued her studies until at 17, she was accepted into the Moscow Conservatory of Music to be a concert pianist.
-In 1985, she graduated with her Doctorate in Musicology and Piano Performance.
-While at the Moscow Conservatory she studied primarily with Mikhail Voskresensky.
+Siprashvili began her piano studies at the age of three.
+At age five, she entered the Special Music School for Gifted Children in Tbilisi.
+At 17, she was admitted to the Moscow Conservatory, where she studied primarily with Mikhail Voskresensky.
+In 1985, she graduated with a Doctorate in Musicology and Piano Performance.

-Awards
+Career

-After graduation Tamriko competed for and won 1st Prize, Gold, in the IX Robert Schumann International Competition for Pianists and Singers in Zwickau, Germany.
+Following her studies, Siprashvili won the 1st Prize (Gold Medal) at the IX Robert Schumann International Competition for Pianists and Singers in Zwickau, Germany.